JoshDoug/Notes/R/R-Lang.md

 ### Turning data into bar charts

 Creating bar charts for categorical variables.
+A categorical variable is a variable that can take on one of a limited, and usually fixed, number of possible values, assigning each individual or other unit of observation to a particular group or nominal category on the basis of some qualitative property.

 Feed the csv into a data frame, as you would when reading in a csv spreadsheet normally, with headers preferably: `data.csv <- read.csv("data.csv", header = T)`

-Create a table from the data for a specific column: `data.freq <- table(date.csv$ColumnName` # The column name is case sensitive.
+Create a table from the data for a specific column: `data.freq <- table(data.csv$ColumnName` # The column name is case sensitive.

 Create the barchart: `barplot(data.freq)` # This is a very simple bar chart, with no additional options set.